CARTAvis/carta-controller/docs/src/configuration.rst

 The controller automatically executes the backend with the ``--no_http`` flag, to suppress the backend's built-in HTTP server.
 If the ``logFileTemplate`` configuration option is set, ``--no_log`` is also used to suppress user-level logs. ``--port`` is used to override the default port. ``--top_level_folder`` and a positional argument are used to set the top-level and starting data directories for the user, as specified in the ``rootFolderTemplate`` and ``baseFolderTemplate`` options, respectively.
 Additional backend flags may be specified with ``additionalArgs``.

-If you use an external authentication system, you may need to translate a unique ID (such as email or username) from the authenticated external user information to an internal system user.
+If you use an external :ref:`authentication<authentication>` system, you may need to translate a unique ID (such as email or username) from the authenticated external user information to an internal system user.
 You can do this by providing a `user lookup table <_static/config/usertable.txt.stub>`_, which is watched by the controller and reloaded whenever it is updated:

 .. literalinclude:: _static/config/usertable.txt.stub
    :language: cfg